HdJex/Machine-Learning-Tutorial-From-Basics-to-Advanced-/README.md

 # NLP Basics
 Tokenization , Stopwords Removal ,  Stemming , Lemmatization , Word2vec , Avgword2vec , Ngrams

-## If there are any changes you feel you can suggest and contribute
+## If there are any changes you feel you can suggest and contribute!!
+Thank you!!